thelucre/log-deprecated-notices/readme.txt

 === Log Deprecated Notices ===
 Contributors: nacin
-Tags: deprecated, logging, admin, WP_DEBUG, E_NOTICE, developer Requires at least: 3.0
+Tags: deprecated, logging, admin, WP_DEBUG, E_NOTICE, developer Requires at least: 3.1
-Tested up to: 3.1-alpha
+Tested up to: 3.2-alpha
-Stable tag: trunk
+Stable tag: 0.1-RC3

 Logs the usage of deprecated files, functions, and function arguments, and identifies where the deprecated functionality is being used.